mldkyt/mldkyt/README.md

-## Hello, I'm Luna.
+## Hello, I'm mldkyt.

-I have moved all my Git activity to [here](https://git.mldchan.dev/luna).
+I have moved all my Git activity to [here](https://git.mldkyt.com/mldkyt).
 Please ask for an account if you wanna contribute.